Ptitou-fr/test-passkey/README.md

   Important: The challenge needs to be unique for each request.
   The challenge has to be a Base64 string.
 - `userName`: string<br>
-  The user-visible name that identifies a passkey.
+  The user-visible name that identifies a passkey on the user device.
 - `userID`: string<br>
-  The identifier that your server associates with the user.
+  The identifier that your server associates with this user or this passkey.
 - `options?`: Object<br>
   Options is an object with the following properties:<br>
   - `securityKey?`: boolean (default value: False)<br>